QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinetics/Inertia - Mass Moment.md

 $$
 I = \int r^2 dm
 $$
-Because of the way we derived the moment[^moment1], **this equation holds only for pure rotations** about the central axis, or the [ICR](Modeling%20Rigid%20Body%20Motion#Instant%20Center%20of%20Rotation). $r$ denotes the radius of rotation, or the distance from that axis. <>To compute the inertia for certain shapes we can rewrite this equation by using the fact that mass is a function of the density  and the volume $V$.
+Because of the way we derived the moment[^moment1], **this equation holds only for pure rotations** about the central axis, or the [ICR](Modeling%20Rigid%20Body%20Motion#Instant%20Center%20of%20Rotation). $r$ denotes the radius of rotation, or the distance from that axis. <br>To compute the inertia for certain shapes we can rewrite this equation by using the fact that mass is a function of the density  and the volume $V$.
 Enclosed in $V$ is the shape of an object.
 The equation for the volume of a cone for example is $V = \frac{\pi r^2 h}{3}$.
 $$
 I = \int r^2 d(\rho V)
 $$